plausible/website/_articles/vs-matomo.md

 ---
 layout: article
-title: 'Matomo vs Plausible: Why Plausible is a great Matomo alternative'
+title: "Matomo vs Plausible: Why Plausible is a great Matomo alternative"
 description: Plausible and Matomo are open-source website analytics tools.
 What is the difference between them and why are they good alternatives to Google Analytics?
-permalink: "/vs-matomo"
+permalink: /vs-matomo
 ---
 Matomo, formerly known as Piwik, was founded in 2007 and has long been the most well known open-source alternative to Google Analytics.